 Irish National Heritage Park

-Irish National Heritage Park, Ferrycarrig, Wexford, Republic of Ireland
+Irish National Heritage Park, Ferrycarrig, Wexford,

-A new 180m trail also takes visitors deep into wet woodlands, winding between ancient trees and pools of water, to experience at first-hand what Ireland must have looked like to our Stone Age ancestors.
+A new 180m trail also takes visitors deep into wet woodlands, winding between ancient trees and pools of water, to experience at first-hand what Ireland must have looked like to Stone Age ancestors.
 This is a type of landscape people rarely get to explore: swamp-woodland, filled with alder and oak, mosses and lichens and teeming with bird life and insects.